Central Puget Sound State Route 167 - Throughput

 In 2022, throughput productivity was worse than 2021.
 As congestion increases and speeds decrease below maximum throughput, highways carry fewer vehicles, resulting in a drop in throughput productivity.
 To gauge the lost productivity on SR 167 in the central Puget Sound region, WSDOT analyzed vehicle throughput at 84th Avenue South.

-In 2022, vehicle throughput at this location ranged from 83% to 100% of maximum throughput at the most congested times.
+In 2023, vehicle throughput in evening southbound ranged from 85% to 100% of maximum throughput at the most congested times.
 Throughput productivity varies by direction of travel, location and time of day.
-For example, in 2022 loss of throughput due to congestion southbound evening commute started 100 minutes earlier compared to 2021 and ended 30 minutes later.
-Throughput productivity loss northbound started and ended the same time in 2021 and 2022.
+For example loss of throughput due to congestion on the southbound SR 167 evening commute in 2023 started 160 minutes later than in 2022 and ended at almost the same time.
+Throughput productivity loss northbound started and ended at the same time in 2022 and 2023.

 In 2021, throughput productivity was similar to 2020.
 As congestion increases and speeds decrease below maximum throughput, highways carry fewer vehicles, resulting in a drop in throughput productivity.
 To gauge the lost productivity on SR 167 in the central Puget Sound region, WSDOT analyzed vehicle throughput at 84th Avenue South.